 As we move forward with economic recovery and growth, local city governments and businesses must continue fostering strong relationships.
 “Normal” has changed throughout the course of the COVID-19 pandemic, and there will be an ongoing need to innovate, be flexible, and coordinate.

-One way to achieve better and more efficient communication is with Remix Streets.
+One way to achieve better and more efficient communication is with Remix Streets, street map making software.
 This solution helps you easily envision, plan, and propose streets that will improve your city.
 The tool’s comprehensive features let you:

 With local conditions and government policies changing every day, Remix Streets gives you the tools you need to quickly plan and propose changes to your city so you can support your citizens and local businesses, no matter what the future holds.